A browsing context is an environment in which

 Document objects that the browsing context has presented, is presenting,

-or will present.
-A browsing context's active document is
+A browsing context's active window is its

 WindowProxy object's [[Window]]

 internal slot value.
 A browsing context's active document is its

 In general, there is a 1-to-1 mapping from the

 Document object has a non-null browsing context.
 There is one exception.
 A